gnerb/Salesforce-Samples/CalendarInvite/README.md

 plain text).

-As mentioend above, this class does support using the plain text description if required, however, onlt the HTML description is supported in the quickEvent method.
+As mentioend above, this class does support using the plain text description if required, however, only the HTML description is supported in the quickEvent method.

 # Visualforce Excample